-12. Just to recap this only covers our passive portfolio of approximately £1.1bn (including the Equity Protection valuation).
+12. Just to recap this only covered our passive equity market cap portfolio of approximately £1.1bn (including the Equity Protection valuation).
 It was also agreed as part of the 2019 strategic asset allocation review to use Equity Protection as a tool to manage risk within the portfolio and the Fund will have seen the benefits of having this in place since February 2018.